The Church (band): 1982–1985: The Blurred Crusade, Seance, Remote Luxury, and Persia

 The band's second album, The Blurred Crusade, was issued in March 1982 and was both produced and mixed by Bob Clearmountain.
 "With its mystical lyrics the second album ... brought the group's own style more into focus".
 The album peaked at no. 10 and its first single, "Almost with You" resulted in a second Top 30 hit, peaking at no. 21.

-The Church undertook a second Australian tour, while Carrere released the album in Europe, generating enough sales for them to tour there in October.
-However, Capitol declined to release The Blurred Crusade in North America and demanded that they write more radio-friendly material, as exemplified by their stable-mates Little River Band, which horrified the band.
+Capitol declined to release The Blurred Crusade in North America and demanded that they write more radio-friendly material, as exemplified by their stable-mates Little River Band, which horrified the band.
 After another recording session, five new songs were offered to Capitol but the label was still unimpressed and dropped the band.
 The five songs were later released in Australia as the EP Sing-Songs, which reached the Top 100 Albums Chart in December.
 Meanwhile, their manager, Michael Chugg, arranged a U.K. tour supporting the hugely successful pop group Duran Duran, but after eight gigs The Church pulled out, feeling that audiences were unsympathetic.
 Chugg later recalled, "They were hard work.
 All four of them were strong-willed and had their own ideas of how things should be."

 In May 1983, the band released their third album, Seance, co-produced by The Church and engineer John Bee (Hoodoo Gurus, Icehouse, The Divinyls), which peaked at No. 18.
 It used more keyboards and synthesizers and has been described as "That stark release [which] explored the band's darker side, and [whose] tracks ... were awash with strings and other effects".
-The accompanying live shows included a guest keyboardist, Melbourne-based session player Dean Walliss.

 For Seance, the band employed mixing engineer Nick Launay, who had worked with Midnight Oil.
 He favoured a gated reverb drum sound, popular in the 1980s, which produced a staccato-like snare sound.
 Unsatisfied with this, the band asked Launay to redo the mix, but the effect was only lightened.
-The first single, "Electric Lash", featured this effect especially prominently and it was likened to a "machine gun".
-Despite dissatisfaction over the mix, Seance featured a lusher, more atmospheric sound with highlights including "Now I Wonder Why" and "Fly".
-Internationally, the album sold poorly, being considered dark and cryptic.
-Some critics in Europe and the U.S. did like the album however, with Creem hailing the band as "one of the best in the world".
+The first single, "Electric Lash", featured this effect especially prominently.